the0neWhoKnocks/react.sticky-left-nav/README.md

 ## What Worked

-- Used `position: sticky` for the header so that
+- Used `position: sticky` for the header to prevent choppy transition.
   - Loading a polyfill for IE11
 - Position/bounds detection for nav while scrolling
 - Creating `Position` components that separate the business logic from the